-This helps figure out (1) the main message, the one that must be communicated if the visual is to be worth having at all; (2) other things that the same visual can show (but not at the expense of the main message); (3) what value the audience will get out of the visual; and (4) what will make the visual trustworthy and influential.
+This helps figure out (1) the main message, the one that must be communicated if the visual is to be worth having at all, (2) other things that the same visual can show (but not at the expense of the main message), (3) what value the audience will get out of the visual and (4) what will make the visual trustworthy and influential.

-Let's say we are looking at some data about applications to some program.
+Let's say we are looking at some data about applications to a program.
 We might come up with:

-- 1. 'The one thing I really want you to remember about this is that all the increase in demand came from those younger than 35 years.' - 2.
-'Other things of interest include an apparent lack of variation with seasons.' - 3.
-'You need to know this because it's your job to ensure that this service is adequately resourced.' - 4.
-'You should trust this information because the trend is consistent over the year and shows no sign of slowing down (although there is some scatter in the data).'
+- 1. 'The one thing I really want you to remember is that all the increase in demand came from those younger than 35 years.' - 2.
+'Other things of interest include an apparent lack of variation with seasons.'

+- 3. 'You need to know this because it's your job to ensure that this service is adequately resourced.' - 4.
+'You should trust this information because the data were collected using tested, reliable methods and the trend is consistent over the years and shows no sign of slowing down (although there is some scatter in the data).'